-Program Objective 1c) At least 80% of program interns complete the program requirements within three years (150% of the program length).
+Program Objective 1c) At least 80% of program interns complete the program requirements within 13.5 months (150% of the program length).

 Program Objective 1d) Of graduates who seek employment, at least 80% are employed in nutrition and dietetics or related fields within 12-months of graduation.